 While other valuable texts are cited in Mixed Meter Mysterium, Peter Hill’s Stravinsky: The Rite of Spring was the most helpful single volume resource when learning the notes.
 Hill offers bar-by-bar analysis, historical context, digests of others’ criticism, and compares several recordings.

 When you are done reading the book, you can listen to Hill’s excellent recording with Benjamin Frith.
 Of the other two-pianist recordings I’ve heard, the astonishingly virtuosic Ashkenazy-Gavrilov rendition has pride of place.

 There are several interesting solo piano transcriptions of The Rite of Spring.
 I managed to hear or look at most of them: thank you Dag Achatz, Sam Raphling, Vladimir Leyetchkiss, and Vicky Chow for the inspiration.

 I especially admire the transcription by Serhiy Salov, who treats the score with freedom in the tradition of Lizst and Godowsky.
 (For that matter, it is in the tradition of Stravinsky’s own Three Movements from Petrushka.)
-I wrote more about Salov’s recording for Will Robin’s blog Reflections on the Rite.

 The Rite has long been an inspiration to jazz and rock musicians.
 I’m aware of recorded excerpts by Birdsongs of the Mesozoic, Hubert Laws, Don Sebesky, the Dylan Howe/Will Butterworth Duo, E.S.T., and Jamie Baum.
 The complete work has been tracked by Larry Coryell, the Butchershop Quartet, and Darryl Brenzel and the Mobtown Modern Big Band.
 There must be others as well.